ARTICLE I. PROCEDURES

 III.4.
 The Elections Committee must designate the faculty body in each constituent unit which solicits and receives nominations for senators and alternate senators.
 At least fifty percent more persons should be nominated than are to be elected senator and alternate senator in each constituent unit.
 The name of any person nominated in a petition signed by five or more members of the faculty eligible to vote in the constituent unit must appear on the ballot, except that no person may be nominated without that person’s signed consent.
 The designated faculty body must send the names of the nominees in its unit to the Elections Committee by the date set by the Elections Committee.

 III.5.
-Election of officers of the senate, senators, alternate senators, and representatives to the FPPC must be by approval voting (see Appendix F) on a secret ballot or ballots prepared by the Elections Committee.
+Election of officers of the senate, senators and alternate senators must be by approval voting (see Appendix F) on a secret ballot or ballots prepared by the Elections Committee.
 Ballots must be sent by the Elections Committee to all eligible faculty [see Constitution Section I.1] in each constituent unit by the date set by the Elections Committee.
 Each eligible voter may cast a vote for each nominee of whom the voter approves up to as many as the voter chooses, but in no case more than one vote for any single nominee.
 Ballots must be returned to the Elections Committee by the date set by the Elections Committee for tallying and certifying the results.

 III.6.
 The nominee for each faculty office who receives the largest number of votes cast is elected to that office.